Skip to content

 • Assets are stored in an external DAM: Assets that are already stored and managed in an external DAM may be integrated with Storyblok.

-Programmatic asset migration refers to the process of parsing the source data, mapping it to the target content model, downloading the assets via the direct URLs, and uploading them to Storyblok.
-This can be accomplished by writing a script.
-Using Node.js to run a JavaScript script on a local machine is the recommended approach.
+Programmatic asset migration refers to the process of parsing the source data, mapping it to the target content model, downloading the assets via direct URLs, and uploading them to Storyblok.

-Use Storyblok’s JavaScript client to access Storyblok’s Management API to create or update migrated assets in a space.
+Alternatively, write a custom-tailored script to programmatically migrate assets.
+In a Node.js script, use Storyblok’s JavaScript client to access Storyblok’s Management API to create or update migrated content in a space.

 Consider the minimal code example below.